canalplus/rx-player/doc/api/metaplaylist.md

       - Smooth content that have their `isLive` attribute not set to `true` (Simply put, only on-demand contents are supported for the moment).

-  - startTime (`number`): time at which the beginning of this content should be played.
+  - startTime (`number`): time, in seconds, at which the beginning of this content should be played.
     This will correspond to the start time of the first Period in DASH or the first Chunk defined for Smooth content.

-  - endTime (`number`): unix time at which the content should end.
+  - endTime (`number`): time, in seconds, at which the content should end.
 It the original content is longer, it will be finished at that time instead.
     The original content should not be shorter.

   - transport (`string`): indicates the original streaming protocol.